faranalytics/port_agent/README.md

 - Errors

-  - If the registered function in the other thread throws and `Error`, the `Error` will be marshalled back to this thread and the `Promise` will reject with the error.
+  - If the registered function in the other thread throws an `Error`, the `Error` will be marshalled back to this thread and the `Promise` will reject with the `Error` as its failure reason.
-  - If a worker thread throws an unhandled exception while a call is awaited, the `Error` will be marshalled back to this thread and the `Promise` will reject with the unhandled exception.
+  - If a worker thread throws an unhandled exception while a call is awaited, the `Error` will be marshalled back to this thread and the `Promise` will reject with the unhandled exception as its failure reason.
-  - If a worker exits while a call is awaited, the `Error` will be marshalled back to this thread and the `Promise` will reject with the exit code.
+  - If a worker exits while a call is awaited, the `Error` will be marshalled back to *this* thread and the `Promise` will reject with the exit code as its failure reason.

 #### agent.register(name, fn)
 - name `<string>` The name of the registered function.